DGKSK8LIFE/redisql/README.md

 # redis-sql

-Migrate data from MySQL to Redis.
+Easily migrate data from MySQL to Redis.

 ## Example Usage